fbab/cdli-gh.github.io/index.md

 ---
-title: Getting started with CDLI Software Documentation
+title: Getting started with the CDLI Software Documentation
-keywords: help doc cdli
+keywords:
-tags: [getting_started]
+tags:
-sidebar: mydoc_sidebar
+sidebar: home_sidebar
 permalink: index.html
-summary: These brief instructions will help you get a sense of what is contained in these docs and how to use them.
+summary:
 ---
 ## CDLI Software Documentation

-To get a quick overview of markdown syntax and the styling available for this documentation setup, checkout

-{% include links.html %}

-Instructions on how to use this theme: http://idratherbewriting.com/documentation-theme-jekyll/
+Use the menu at the left to navigate the documentation.
+A search bar is available at the top right.

+*Émilie Pagé-Perron*